elizaveta-gvozdina/marketplace-analytics/README.md

 ## Limitations
 - Temporal coverage is limited to 2022–2024, preventing reliable estimation of long-term trends and seasonality.
 - Returns and refunds data is not available, preventing net revenue and return rate analysis.
-- Customer acquisition and funnel data is not available, limiting conversion analysis beyond completed and cancelled orders.
+- Customer acquisition and funnel data is not available, preventing analysis of conversion efficiency and customer acquisition cost (CAC) beyond completed and cancelled orders.
 - Planned sales targets or budget benchmarks are not available; performance evaluation relies on year-over-year comparisons.